Advertisement

 We’ve long known that nuts and seeds hold some pretty powerful health benefits.
 They’re high in protein and healthy fats, easy to digest, and contain important nutrients like selenium and magnesium.

-New learnings on the benefits of tree nuts.
+Learnings on the benefits of tree nuts

-Published in the journal Nutrients1, this study was a 24-week randomized controlled parallel trial on 131 participants, all of whom were either obese or overweight.
-For the study period, participants were put on a weight loss program that allowed for a daily 1.5-ounce snack.
 Some of the participants were given pretzels and others were given a mix of tree nuts (almonds, Brazil nuts, cashews, hazelnuts, macadamias, pecans, pine nuts, pistachios and walnuts).
 At the end of the study period, the researchers analyzed fecal and blood plasma samples to better understand the effects of the different snacks.

-At the end of the study period, the researchers were able to draw a link between the consumption of tree nuts and a reduction in cardiovascular risk factors, including a reduction in blood pressure.
 The results also showed that participants who ate tree nuts had higher levels of serotonin.
 They observed significant increases (more than 60% higher) in levels of serotonin in their blood halfway through the study period and an 80% increase at the end of the 24 weeks.

-The role of serotonin in health, metabolism, and the gut.
+The role of serotonin in health, metabolism, and the gut

 But wait, what does serotonin do again?
 As Aimee Harris-Newton, Psy.D., a double-board certified integrative and interventional psychologist previously told mbg, serotonin is a brain chemical messenger that relays messages between cells and receptors on other cells.
 Serotonin specifically is involved in feelings of happiness and contentment, and it plays a key role2 in sleep, mood, aggression, anxiety, pain, and sexual behavior.